 Find out more about the Air Quality Index.

-All data shown on this site is in Australian Eastern Standard Time (AEST) and may have a one-hour delay during daylight saving time (DST).
+Please note all data shown on this site is in Australian Eastern Standard Time (AEST) and is not adjusted for Daylight Saving Time (DST).

 If you would like to see the grass pollen count for today and the next 6 days, visit the Canberra Pollen Count and Forecast Service.
 You can also download the AirRater app This free app provides users with up-to-date information on total pollen (including tree and grass pollens), smoke pollution and temperature in the ACT.
 Please note that pollen levels may vary between AirRater and the Canberra Pollen Count and Forecast Service from time to time.
 These differences arise because AirRater measures total pollens and Canberra Pollen Count and Forecast Service measures grass pollen only.